 Once you’ve prepped them, toss them with olive oil, salt, pepper, and fresh thyme and roast them on a rimmed baking sheet.

-I served these with a lemon garlic parmesan Greek yogurt dip that took all of 3 minutes to make.
+I served these roasted artichokes with a lemon garlic parmesan Greek yogurt dip that took all of 3 minutes to make.
 Then I ate half the pan.

-These Easy Lemon Thyme Roasted Artichokes would make a heck of a delicious spring appetizer or side dish.
-They’re elegant, rustic, and guaranteed to impress.
+These oven roasted artichokes make a delicious, healthy appetizer or side dish.
+They’re elegant, rustic and guaranteed to impress.